sixfeetup/quintagroup.theme.schools/quintagroup/theme/schools/README.txt

 **Improved thumbnail display view**

- Switch to Thumbnail view
+ To see the changes go to Display dropdown menu and click on Thumbnail view.

 **Top image**

- Replaceable header image for the whole site or site sections.
+ The theme allows you to replace header image for the whole site or site sections.
 To have new top image, add image with ``topimage`` shortname into desirable location on site.
 Default image size is 993*107px.

- In case you upload higher image - it will not be completely displayed unlesss you configure ``logo_min_height`` value in 'Diazo theme' panel -> 'Parameter expressions' tab.
-Replace default value 107 with a new header height.
+ In case you upload higher image, it will not be completely displayed.
+To change it go to 'Site Setup' -> 'Diazo theme' panel -> and in 'Parameter expressions' textarea set the ``logo_min_height`` parameter value from 107  with a new header height.

 **Top portlet**